WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * Data returned by getImageData() or passed to putImageData() are assumed to be in linear color space.
 * If the image data color space is not "srgb" or the storage format is not "uint8", the data passed to putImageData() is assumed to be in linear color space.

 ### Limitations
-* toDataURL and toBlob are lossy, depending on the file format, when used on a canvas that has a pixelFormet other than 8-8-8-8.
+* toDataURL and toBlob may be lossy, depending on the file format, when used on a canvas that has an encoding other than "unorm8".
 Possible future improvements could solve or mitigate this issue by adding more file formats or adding options to specify the resource color space.

 ### Adoption
 Lack of color management and color interoperability is a longstanding complaint about the canvas API.